Abstract

 Objective

 Breast cancer patients undergoing radiotherapy frequently experience psychological distress that negatively impacts treatment outcomes and quality of life.
 Evidence for structured psychological interventions during radiotherapy remains limited.
-This study evaluated the longitudinal effects of a structured education plus entertainment therapy intervention on anxiety, depression, and quality of life in mainland China breast cancer patients during and after radiotherapy using linear mixed model analysis.
+This study evaluated the longitudinal effects of a structured education plus entertainment therapy intervention on anxiety, depression, and quality of life among women with breast cancer in mainland China during and after radiotherapy using linear mixed models analyses.

 Methods

 This single-center, parallel-group, assessor-blinded randomized controlled trial enrolled 280 female breast cancer patients (aged 18-75 years) receiving adjuvant radiotherapy.
-Participants were randomized 1:1 to intervention (structured education plus entertainment therapy) or control (standard care).
-Primary outcomes were Self-rating Anxiety Scale (SAS) and Self-rating Depression Scale (SDS) trajectories assessed at baseline (T0), mid-radiotherapy (T1), end of radiotherapy (T2), and 1, 3, and 6 months post-radiotherapy (T3-T5).
+Participants were randomized 1:1 to intervention (structured education plus entertainment therapy) or a control group (standard care).
+Primary outcomes were trajectories of change on the Self-rated Anxiety Scale (SAS) and Self-rated Depression Scale (SDS) from baseline (T0) to mid-radiotherapy (T1), to the end of radiotherapy (T2), and 1, 3, and 6 months post-radiotherapy (T3-T5).
 Secondary outcomes included quality of life (EORTC QLQ-C30/BR23 domains), acute toxicity (CTCAE v5.0), and adherence.
 Linear mixed models with group × time interaction assessed intervention effects.

 Results